 Though the alley beside the Golden, where helpful Karen (Celeste Holm) offers to take Eve backstage, is a studio set, the establishing longshot is real.
 Doubles stood in for the two stars, who remained back at the Fox studios in Hollywood, a standard technique of the period, used throughout the film.

 The cast did make it a little further up the West Coast from Hollywood, though, as far as San Francisco to film theatre interiors, where a pre-stardom Marilyn Monroe appears as Miss Caswell, ‘a graduate of the Copacabana school of acting’ – the protegé of caustic Addison DeWitt (George Sanders).

 The Golden’s interior seen in the film is actually that of the Curran Theatre, 445 Geary Street, downtown San Francisco.
 Built in 1922, the theatre is still a popular venue for the latest big musicals.

 Footsteps on the Ceiling, the play in which Eve finally gets the coveted plum role, opens at the Shubert Theatre, 247 College Street, New Haven, Connecticut, a traditional out-of-town try-out venue for Broadway-bound shows (A Streetcar Named Desire premiered here in 1947, launching Marlon Brando to stardom), and the hometown of Yale University.
-Once again, doubles are used for the long shots, while Anne Baxter and George Sanders stroll past rear projection of the Shubert and the nearby Taft Hotel.
+Once again, doubles are used for the long shots, while Anne Baxter and George Sanders stroll past rear projection of the Shubert and the nearby Taft Hotel (now the Taft Apartments).